Testing the Wineland Criterion with Finite Statistics: Abstract

 \section{Abstract}

-The Wineland parameter aims at detecting metrologically useful entangled states, called spin-squeezed states, from expectations and variances of total angular momenta.
-Efficient strategies for estimating this parameter in practice have yet to be determined.
-We here formulate the question of whether a state is spin-squeezed according to the Wineland parameter as an hypothesis test and assess the relevance of experimental outcomes by deriving upper and lower bounds on the p-value.
-By applying our statistical test to data obtained in multiple experiments, we are unable to reject the hypothesis that non-spin squeezed states were measured with a p-value of 5\% or less in most cases.
+The Wineland parameter aims at detecting metrologically useful entangled states, called spin-squeezed states, from expectations and variances of total angular momenta. {However, efficient strategies for estimating this parameter in practice have yet to be determined and in particular, the effects of a finite number of measurements remain insufficiently addressed.
+We formulate the detection of spin squeezing as a hypothesis-testing problem, where the null hypothesis assumes that the experimental data can be explained by non-spin-squeezed states.
+Within this framework, we derive upper and lower bounds on the p-value to quantify the statistical evidence against the null hypothesis.} By applying our statistical test to data obtained in multiple experiments, we are unable to reject the hypothesis that non-spin squeezed states were measured with a p-value of 5\% or less in most cases.
 We also find an explicit non-spin squeezed state according to the Wineland parameter reproducing most of the observed results with a p-value exceeding 5\%.
-Our results provide a rigorous method to establish robust statistical evidence of spin squeezing from the Wineland parameter in future experiments, accounting for finite-size effects.
+More generally, our results provide a rigorous method to establish robust statistical evidence of spin squeezing from the Wineland parameter in future experiments, accounting for finite statistics.

 \paragraph{Introduction ---} Quantum metrology leverages quantum mechanical effects to surpass the limitations of classical measurement techniques~\cite{Giovannetti2004,Giovannetti2011}, notably the standard quantum limit.
 Among the quantum states that can be utilized to enhance measurement precision~\cite{Mitchell2004,Tomohisa2007,Pryde2017,ZhaoSiRan2021,Aasi2013,Guo2020,Tse2019,Xia2020}, spin-squeezed states are receiving significant attention~\cite{meyer2001,Bornet2023,Franke2023,Bohnet2016,Strobel2014,Riedel2010,Ockeloen2013,SchleierSmith2010,Leroux2010,LouchetChauvet2010,Bohnet2014,Sewell2012}.
 The condition for spin-squeezing is usually expressed in terms of the first and second moments of the angular momentum operator which is defined for $N$ distinguishable $1/2$ spins as